QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 #### Time-based One-time Password (TOTP)
 SSH 2FA can also be set up using TOTP.
 We recommend that you follow Digital Ocean's [documentation](https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-16-04) on how to set this up.

+### Keepass Databases
+Keepass databases could be secured using Challenge-Response or HOTP as a second factor authentication.
+We recommend that you follow Yubico's [documentation](https://support.yubico.com/hc/en-us/articles/360013779759-Using-Your-YubiKey-with-KeePass) on how to set this up.